-- 1. The following exclusions and limitations apply to the HCBS Brain Injury (BI); Elderly, Blind, and Disabled (EBD); Complementary and Integrative Health (CIH); Community Mental Health Supports (CMHS), Supported Living Services (SLS) Waivers: - a.
+- The following exclusions and limitations apply to the HCBS Brain Injury (BI); Elderly, Blind, and Disabled (EBD); Complementary and Integrative Health (CIH); Community Mental Health Supports (CMHS), Supported Living Services (SLS) Waivers: - a.
 Personal care services shall not include any skilled care.
-Skilled care as defined under Section 8.7522, shall not be provided as personal care services under HCBS, regardless of the level of the training, certification, or supervision of the personal care employee. - b.
+Skilled care as defined under Section 8.75232, shall not be provided as personal care services under HCBS, regardless of the level of the training, certification, or supervision of the personal care employee. - b.
 The amount of personal care that is prior authorized is only an estimate.
 The prior authorization includes the number of hours a Member may need for their care; the Member is not required to utilize all units, however, units over the maximum authorized are not eligible for reimbursement, All hours provided and reimbursed by Medicaid must be for covered services and must be necessary to meet the Member's needs. - c.
-Personal care provider agencies may decline to perform any specific task, if the supervisor or the personal care staff feels uncomfortable about the safety of the Member or the personal care staff, regardless of whether the task may be included in the definition above. - d.
+Personal Care Provider Agencies may decline to perform any specific task, if the supervisor or the personal care staff feels uncomfortable about the safety of the Member or the personal care staff, regardless of whether the task may be included in the definition above. - d.
 Family Members shall not be reimbursed for providing only homemaker services.
-Family Members must provide relative personal care in accordance with the following: - i.
-Family Members may be employed by certified Personal Care Agencies to provide Personal Care Services to relatives enrolled a waiver subject to the conditions below. - ii.
-The Family Member shall meet all requirements for employment by a certified personal care Agency and shall be employed and supervised by the personal care Agency. - iii.
-The Family Member providing personal care shall be reimbursed, an hourly rate, by the personal care Agency which employs the Family Member, with the following restrictions: - The total number of Medicaid personal care units for a Member of the client's Family shall not exceed the equivalent of 444 hours per support plan year which is equivalent to an average of 1.2164 hours a day (as indicated on the Member's support plan). - a) If the support plan year for the waiver is less than one year, the maximum reimbursement for relative personal care shall be calculated by multiplying the number of days the Member is receiving care by the average hours per day of personal care for a full year.
+Family Members must provide relative personal care in accordance with the following: - Family Members may be employed by certified Personal Care Agencies to provide Personal Care Services to relatives enrolled a waiver subject to the conditions below. - ii.
+The Family Member shall meet all requirements for employment by a certified personal care Agency and shall be employed and supervised by the personal care Agency.

-- b) The reimbursement for personal care units shall cover the personal care Agency's costs for unemployment insurance, worker's compensation, FICA, training and supervision, and all other administrative costs. - c) The above restrictions on allowable personal care units shall not apply to Members who receive personal care through Consumer Directed Attendant Support Services (CDASS), whose parents provide Attendant services to their eligible adult children through In-Home Support Services (IHSS), or who receive Personal Care through the SLS Waiver. - 2) If two or more waiver Members reside in the same household, Family Members may be reimbursed up to the maximum for each Member if the services are not duplicative and are appropriate to meet the Member's needs. - 3) When waiver funds are utilized for reimbursement of personal care services provided by the Member's family, the home care allowance may not be used to reimburse the family. - iv.
-Documentation of services provided shall indicate that the provider is a relative when services are provided by a Family Member. - e.
-Billing for travel time is prohibited.
+- iii.
+The Family Member providing personal care shall be reimbursed, an hourly rate, by the personal care Agency which employs the Family Member, with the following restrictions: - The total number of Medicaid personal care units for a Member of the client's Family shall not exceed the equivalent of 444 hours per support plan year which is equivalent to an average of 1.2164 hours a day (as indicated on the Member's support plan). - a) If the support plan year for the waiver is less than one year, the maximum reimbursement for relative personal care shall be calculated by multiplying the number of days the Member is receiving care by the average hours per day of personal care for a full year. - b) The reimbursement for personal care units shall cover the personal care Agency's costs for unemployment insurance, worker's compensation, FICA, training and supervision, and all other administrative costs. - c) The above restrictions on allowable personal care units shall not apply to Members who receive personal care through Consumer Directed Attendant Support Services (CDASS), whose parents provide Attendant services to their eligible adult children through In-Home Support Services (IHSS), or who receive Personal Care through the SLS Waiver. - 2) If two or more waiver Members reside in the same household, Family Members may be reimbursed up to the maximum for each Member if the services are not duplicative and are appropriate to meet the Member's needs. - 3) When waiver funds are utilized for reimbursement of personal care services provided by the Member's family, the home care allowance may not be used to reimburse the family. - iv.
+Documentation of services provided shall indicate that the provider is a relative when services are provided by a Family Member. - Billing for travel time is prohibited.
+Accompaniment of a Member by a Direct Care Worker in the community is reimbursable.
+Provider Agencies must follow all Department of Labor and Employment guidelines on time worked.